nro-bot/aprilhunt/Welcome to mini hunt!.md

 #  Let the hunt begin!

 Note: 🌶️ are ratings based mostly on puzzle length and somewhat on difficulty.
 Internet searches are allowed (and needed).
+Feeling stuck?
+Fill out the contact us form on the homepage and we'll give out hints.

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~ -->